Atrix256/RandomCode/WebGLPBR/Readme.txt

 * ambient occlusion of meshes

 ? do we want to allow difference base reflectivity for different materials instead of just 0.04?

+! phong lighting may need to go. not sure if it's right.

 ===== LATER =====